 Often, there are parts of the Accusation that are not accurate.
-Dates may be off, there may be details included that are not precise.
-This is important to address, because once you sign off on any form of discipline, this Accusation against your RN license is going to be public record indefinitely and you will not ever be able to go back and change it.
+Dates may be off; there may be details included that are not precise.
+This is important to address because once you sign off on any form of discipline, this Accusation against your RN license is going to be a public record indefinitely and you will not ever be able to go back and change it.

 Yes, unfortunately, the Accusation is now available on the BRN’s website, attached to your RN license, for everyone to see.
 The only way it will ever be removed completely is if the case is dropped.
 If you receive a letter of public reprimand, it remains for 3 years and stays for 10 if you receive probation.

-WHAT SHOULD I DO IF I HAVE AN ACCUSATION ANGAINST MY RN LICENSE?
+WHAT SHOULD I DO IF I HAVE AN ACCUSATION AGAINST MY RN LICENSE?

 Whatever you do, if you have an Accusation against your RN license, do not miss the Notice of Defense and Discovery deadlines!

-WHAT IS THE DIFFERNCE IN HEARING OR SETTLEMENT?
+WHAT IS THE DIFFERENCE BETWEEN A HEARING AND A SETTLEMENT?

-The benefit of Hearing is that you have an impartial party listening to all the facts of your case, and then rendering an advisory decision the BRN.
+The benefit of Hearing is that you have an impartial party listening to all the facts of your case and then rendering an advisory decision to the BRN.
 The BRN must still approve and adopt the decision.
-You will often get a better result and lesser discipline by taking the matter to hearing, although not always.
-The downside of the Hearing, is that the BRN can overturn the Judge’s decision if they don’t feel it is adequate and it is far more expensive.
+You will often get a better result and lesser discipline by taking the matter to Hearing, although not always.
+The downside of the Hearing is that the BRN can overturn the Judge’s decision if they don’t feel it is adequate and it is far more expensive.

-The benefit of a Stipulated Settlement is that the deal the DAG agrees to and submits to the BRN, is almost always guaranteed to be adopted by the BRN.
-It also costs mush less.
+The benefit of a Stipulated Settlement is that the deal the DAG agrees to and submits to the BRN is almost always guaranteed to be adopted by the BRN.
+It also costs much less.
 The downside of the Stipulated Settlement is that the discipline imposed is almost always probation.

-THE ACCUSATION SAYS MY NURSING LICNESE WILL BE REVOKED!
+THE ACCUSATION SAYS MY NURSING LICENSE WILL BE REVOKED!